(Inn-to-inn hiking tour)

 Our typical day on the Tour du Mont Blanc starts with a continental buffet breakfast at our inn,

 and soon we'll be out on the trail for 6-8 hours of inn-to-inn hiking.
 With many passes to cross, the hiking is often strenuous, but there will also be opportunities for easier days.
-In contrast to many guided tours of Mont Blanc, our tour will go clockwise, hiking from Chamonix first into Switzerland and then south through Italy before coming back up to Chamonix.
-This allows us to start out with some of the easier days first, with the second half of the trip featuring slightly longer, more strenuous hikes.
+Our tour will go counter-clockwise around Mont Blanc, hiking south-east from Chamonix, then up through Italy and into Switzerland, before coming back down to Chamonix.

 We should finish our daily hikes around 4-5 pm, giving you time to wash up, relax, and enjoy views of Mont Blanc and the surrounding scenery.
 After that, we'll enjoy dinner together at our inn or a local restaurant.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
 A hearty meal and good conversation provide a satisfying end to our day.
 We will leave one dinner in Courmayeur free, giving you a chance to explore on your own.